Contact Lenses in Dartmouth and North Attleboro

 Contact lenses make it easier for people with poor vision to work and carry out daily tasks.
 About 45 million people in the U.S. use them to correct their vision.

 Soft contact lenses are the same size as your corneas and lie on them.
-Scleral contact lenses are hard and larger than your cornea.
+Scleral contact lenses are softly rigid and larger than your cornea.
 They rest on the sclera, the whites of your eyes.
 Being gas permeable, they allow oxygen to reach your cornea and are better for eye health.
-They give better vision and can be used for longer periods.
-They’re valuable if you can’t wear regular contact lenses due to an irregular corneal shape or a disease.
+They provide better vision and can be used for longer periods.
+They’re valuable if one cannot wear regular contact lenses due to an irregular corneal shape or a disease.

 What Are Scleral Contact Lenses?

-The two common types of contact lenses are hard and soft.
-Hard lenses are often gas permeable, letting oxygen reach your cornea.
+The two common types of contact lenses are rigid and soft.
+Rigid lenses are often gas permeable, letting oxygen reach your cornea.
 Scleral contact lenses are larger than soft contact lenses.
 They’re firm, hold their shape, and rest on the sclera around the cornea.

 Like other contact lenses, scleral contact lenses correct poor vision caused by refractive errors.
 They can correct: